AndyGorbould/Node-Chat/README.md

 //
 {"message":"A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received"}

+//
+time is not updating, needs set when btn pressed??

+//
+selected user, how to grab data??

+//
+display messages in opposite order???